 - Ask the doctor about different medicines and new vaccines researched for the prevention and control of malaria.

 - Try to obtain anti-malarial drugs before traveling.
-This will avoid the risk of getting infected by a person already suffering from malaria
+This will avoid the risk of getting infection by a person already suffering from malaria

-- If you suspect a place to be dirty and infected, always wear mask and proper clothes so that the infected mosquito does not bite you
+- If you suspect a place to be dirty, always wear mask and proper clothes so that the mosquito does not bite you

 - Remove all objects with standing water from your home as it gives rise to mosquitoes